 4 Discussion

-We aimed to demonstrate integration of multiple species distribution models into a single SDSS, creating a tool that we have termed a multi-season distribution model.
-We constructed an example SDSS that emphasized the importance of practitioner input in management prioritization tools, by allowing user choice in the weighting of breeding and migratory habitat based on the user’s seasonal management objectives.
-This approach demonstrates how multi-season distribution models may allow users to overcome issues with low cross-seasonal transferability in species distribution models and prioritize management in a way that conserves habitat for an animal throughout all stages of its life cycle.
+We demonstrated an integration of multi-season species distribution models into a single SDSS tool.
+The SDSS emphasizes the importance of practitioner input in management prioritization by allowing user choice in the weighting of breeding and migratory habitat to meet local management objectives.
+This approach allows users to overcome issues with low cross-seasonal transferability in species distribution models and prioritize management in a way that conserves habitat across stages of the life cycle.
+It also accommodates clear regional differences in relative availability of seasonal habitat in the state.

-We demonstrate the necessity of an approach that incorporates cross-seasonal transferability by showing that American woodcock occur in distinctly different habitat during the breeding and migratory seasons in Pennsylvania, and associate with different spatial scales between seasons.
-During the breeding season, woodcock habitat suitability is dependent primarily on covariates at 5 and 10 km scales, while during the migratory season habitat suitability was additionally dependent on covariates at 500m and 1 km scales.
+We showed that American woodcock occurred in distinctly different habitat during the breeding and migratory seasons in Pennsylvania, and were associated with different spatial scales between seasons.
+During the breeding season, woodcock habitat suitability was dependent primarily on covariates at 5 and 10 km scales, while during the migratory season habitat suitability was additionally dependent on covariates at 500m and 1 km scales.
 This pattern supports past observations that migratory birds select habitat at a finer scale during the migratory season (Stanley et al., 2021).
-Due to these differences in the scale at which migratory birds select for habitat, managers may need to adjust the scale of their management to match the scale of the season of interest.
+Due to these differences in the scale, managers may need to adjust management to match the scale of the season of interest.
 For example, woodcock management for breeding season habitat in Pennsylvania might focus on conserving broad swaths of habitat on large public lands, such as Pennsylvania state gamelands.
 As the predictive layer is fairly uniform across even large state gamelands, performing habitat management at that scale would likely be effective.
 However, the migratory model had a much finer spatial resolution, and was much more prone to having small pockets of habitat in areas not traditionally targeted by wildlife management agencies, such as urban areas.
 Differences in the spatial scale of habitat associations between seasons demonstrate the necessity of modeling occupancy for each season separately, to ensure that management supports the habitat requirements of animals throughout the full annual cycle.

-Multi-season distribution modeling may also highlight areas that are not traditionally managed for wildlife habitat.
+Multi-season distribution modeling may also highlight areas of potential for conservation that are not traditionally managed for wildlife habitat.
 Woodcock were more tolerant of developed land cover during the migratory season than the breeding season, and the migratory season model predicted use of highly developed areas such as suburban Philadelphia and Pittsburg.
 This corresponds with findings of Buler and Dawson, (2014), who found that migratory birds heavily used urban greenspaces during stopover, presumably due to attraction to high levels of artificial light at night (McLaren et al., 2018) and lack of other stopover options.
 One implication is that, in addition to management for woodcock at smaller spatial scales, practitioners may need to consider management of urban greenspaces for migratory birds.
 Opportunities for urban habitat conservation might come through partnerships with public and private landowners, such as park authorities and utility companies, to conserve migratory habitat in urban greenspaces.
 Another opportunity for urban habitat conservation might be the Urban National Wildlife Refuge program, which has dual roles in preserving wildlife habitat and expanding access to natural areas for historically excluded communities.
 Pennsylvania is host to one Urban National Wildlife Refuge, John Heinz National Wildlife Refuge at Tinicum, located in the Philadelphia suburbs.
-The refuge is modeled as having high migratory habitat suitability for woodcock, demonstrating how urban wildlife refuges may provide crucial migratory stopover habitat in heavily urbanized areas.
+Our model predicted high migratory habitat suitability for woodcock within this refuge, demonstrating how urban wildlife refuges may provide crucial migratory stopover habitat in heavily urbanized areas.